 Punching down and folding affect the dough’s texture in different ways

-Remember: Over moulding could cause breaking of the surface tension and result in a smaller finished loaf.
+Don’t overdo it, or the bread will be ruined.
+Over moulding could cause breaking of the surface tension and result in a smaller finished loaf.

 Punch the dough